Barnes & Noblesse

 And they also invite good-natured argument.
 The living room had exposed dark green waxed cypress beams across the ceiling and featured warm, dark tones, recessed seating in the bay window pod, and a fieldstone fireplace.
 The light fixtures were a bit deco as well – it actually reminded me of some of Frank Lloyd Wright’s stuff which Ed being a huge fan of Victorian architecture, hated.
 We actually argue modern versus classic all the time.
 So… Which of you readers want to join us next?

 On into the dining room we ventured.
-Boring.
+It’s a dining room.
 Ok, what about the goblet room?
-Boring too, but at least it was unique.
+Yes.
+Goblet room.
 Leela Barnes enjoyed collecting glass goblets of all colors and here was a very large collection of them.
 As the room was all glass and at the front of the house, exposed to the very busy Queen Street, I wondered aloud if the Sun ever hit them at such an angle that it produced a focused death ray into the eyes of an oncoming driver.
 Alas, it has not.
 Not yet anyways.
 Mwuh-huh-huh-huhhhh.

 The last unseen part of the house was the kitchen.
 The whole thing was straight-up 1940’s style replete with a working 1949 GE refrigerator.
 Off the kitchen was the original kitchen from the 19th century – unheated and containing a massive wood-fired cast iron stove.
 In the summer, the 20th century family would use this space as it was cooler than the house.
 “Wow, Ed, you don’t see this everyday, it’s a bottle of cider from 1887 – Ed?”